Mitchell Graham

-Mitchell Graham (born 30 January 1991) is a New Zealand rugby union player who currently plays as a prop for in New Zealand's domestic Mitre 10 Cup and the in the international Super Rugby competition.
+Mitchell Brown Graham (born 30 January 1991) is a former New Zealand rugby union player who played as a prop for in New Zealand's domestic Mitre 10 Cup and the in the international Super Rugby competition.

 Early career

-Born in the rural Waikato town of Matamata, he was educated at St Peter's School, Cambridge where he played first XV rugby.
+Born in the rural Waikato town of Matamata, Graham was educated at St Peter's School, Cambridge where he played first XV rugby.
 During his high school years, he represented at under-16 level before moving to Christchurch to study chemical engineering at the University of Canterbury.
 While in Christchurch, Graham represented at under-18 and under-21 level.
+Graham graduated with a Bachelor of Engineering degree in 2014.

 Senior career

 Graham made one appearance for in 2013 while still studying at university before heading north to join the Taranaki Bulls after graduation.